 This subject was also the focus point for additional mobility modelling by Bydgoszcz.
-In most existing transport models the so-called mobility preferences of actors (does an traveller prefer alternative travel mode A or B, given certain performances and costs per mode?) remain unchanged between the base and the future year, mainly because there is not so much known about the potential change of preferences.
+In most existing transport models the so-called mobility preferences of actors (a preference addresses the question whether a traveller prefers travel alternative A or B, given certain performances and costs per alternative) remain unchanged between the base and the future year, mainly because there is not so much known about future preferences.
 For long periods as 2021-2050 in the Bydgoszcz case, such constancy of preferences is likely not to be valid.
-People will change some preferences, and hopefully in a sustainable direction.
-Bydgoszcz has in the transport model simulated such change of preferences by varying some parameters in a direction in which there is more affinity with active travel and public transport and less affinity with car use.
-Future research needs to validate such assumptions, but the idea is quite relevant for making mobility more climate friendly.
+Instead preferences will partly change, and hopefully in a sustainable direction.
+Bydgoszcz has for its mobility packages W1+ and W2+ simulated such change of preferences by - in the transport model - varying some parameters in a direction in which travellers have more affinity with active travel and public transport and less affinity with car use.
+Future research needs to validate such assumptions, but the idea is quite relevant for designing climate-friendly mobility policies.